 I was also happy to see that I have potential as an Investor.
 A few years back, I lost a lot of money, mostly due to being naive.
 After that, I was a bit traumatized and I stopped learning about the economy, financial markets, and the principles behind investing for years.
 Now, I see that I still have that spark and the talent to spot value in projects and think like an Investor.

-I also realized that now in the twenty-first century, career development cannot exist without personal finances.
+I also realized that now in the twenty-first century, career development or career advancement cannot exist without personal finances.
 We need to be our own managers and our own banks at the same time.
 So, even if I want to run from economy and finance, I can’t.
 It would simply be irresponsible for a career advisor.
 Therefore, after taking this test, I made a decision to refresh my knowledge in this department and start learning again now, after a few years of a break.

 Conclusion, part 2: Is The Ontology of Value Test a Solid Career Development Software?